Cover of The Ocean at the End of the Lane

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from The Ocean at the End of the Lane:(Showing 30 of 30)
+The most popular highlights from The Ocean at the End of the Lane, saved by readers on Screvi.

 “I lived in books more than I lived anywhere else.”